cph-js284/si-camunda/README.md

 sudo docker run --name camundaworker --link camunda cphjs284/camundaworker
 ```

 NB.
-The server queries camunda every 10 secs which creates quite a bit of console spam.<br>
+The server queries camunda every 10 secs which creates quite a bit of console spam.

-3) Open your camunda modeler and deploy both the model(camundaCarRental.bpmn) and the rule-engine(DecisionTable1.dmn) to camunda.<br>
+3) Open your camunda modeler and deploy both the model(camundaCarRental.bpmn) and the rule-engine(DecisionTable1.dmn) to camunda.

 4) open browser and navigate to camunda startpage (credentials: demo/demo)

 ```